crabmusket/crabmusket.net/blog/content/drafts/loyalty3.md

 ### The problem of individualism

-He believed that humans face a vexing issue when deciding what to do with our individualism.
-We all strive to lead lives of happiness and significance --- to ourselves, or to the wider world.
+We all strive to lead lives of happiness and significance---to ourselves, or to the wider world.
-But we are terrible at discerning _how_ to do that.
+But we seem terrible at deciding _how_ to actually do that.

 Our hedonistic individual desire is no reliable guide to long-term happiness.
 And when we imitate one of the many paths to happiness suggested by the society around us, we don't have sufficient leeway for our individual expression.
-Royce sees these two forces --- individualistic desire and social imitation --- being constantly in conflict:
+Royce sees these two forces---individualistic desire and social imitation---being constantly in conflict:

 > These ways of the world appeal to our imitativeness, and so we learn from the other people how we ourselves are in this case to live.
 Yet no, this very learning often makes us aware of our personal contrast with other people, and so makes us self-conscious, individualistic, critical, rebellious; and again we are thrown back on ourselves for guidance.